 Addressing Performance Issues

 - Student employees must perform as expected by the supervisor.
 Explicit expectations should be provided to the student upon hire and reinforced on a regular basis.
 Students need to be given clear direction on changes needed to improve performance.
 When action is needed, supervisors follow these levels of direct action: provide a verbal warning, a written warning, and - if necessary - dismissal or termination.
-For details, review the Employee Conduct and Disciplinary Action document.
+For details, review the Employee Conduct and Disciplinary Action section on HR website.

 - Supervisor support for this process is available through Career and Student Employment Services or Human Resources.
 Supervisors are encouraged to address problems when they occur to reduce escalation.